ARTICLE I - NAME

 - TREASURER - The Treasurer is responsible for maintaining the

-financial records of HSC.
-No HSC funds may be withdrawn from any
+financial records of the Club.
+No funds may be withdrawn from

-HSC account without the signature of the Treasurer plus one of the
+any Club account without the signature of the Treasurer plus one

 - EXECUTIVE OFFICER - The Executive Officer shall have charge of